reflectoring/reflectoring.github.io/content/blog/2022/2022-03-31-be-informed-with-lombok.md

 {{% image alt="settings" src="images/posts/lombok/settings.PNG" %}}
 Annotation processing makes it possible for the IDE to evaluate the Lombok annotations and generate the source code from them at compile-time.

-For *Eclipse*, install the Lombok plugin downloaded from this [location](https://search.maven.org/search?q=g:org.projectlombok%20AND%20a:lombok&core=gav).
+For *Eclipse*, go to Help menu > Install new Software > Add https://projectlombok.org/p2.
+Install Lombok plugin and restart eclipse.
+{{% image alt="settings" src="images/posts/lombok/eclipse.JPG" %}}

 ### Setting Up a Project with Lombok